 Jackpocket only sells lottery tickets from the official state lottery where each customer is physically located.

 Federal law prohibits the selling of lottery tickets across state lines.
-Customers in Texas may only purchase Texas Lottery tickets, customers in Colorado may only buy CO Lottery tickets, and so on.
+Customers in TX may only purchase Texas Lottery tickets, customers in Colorado may only buy CO Lottery tickets, and so on.